 So, you’ve planned your online event, recruited the speakers, marketed it with great response, and gotten complete stakeholder approval on an online event that you expect will bring in hundreds or thousands of viewers, making months of work entirely worth it!
-But there’s one last piece that you need to be mindful of before the big day - how do you webcast it?
+But there’s one last piece that you need to be mindful of before the big day - how do you webcast it in 2022?

 Mainly, it serves as a way for a webinar or a videoconference to be accessible and even interactive by a large audience.

-When evaluating webcasting platforms it’s important to keep a few things in mind when vetting your options:
+When evaluating webcasting platforms in 2022 it’s important to keep a few things in mind when vetting your options:

 Below we examine some of the current names in webcasting software and evaluate how usable they might be for your organization.